josegomezr/josegomezr.github.io/_posts/en/2023-09-15-adventures-with-propshaft.md

 ```

 It's... good enough tbh, not bare files, not quite as namespaced as I'd love to
-but we gotta work under the restraints.
+but we gotta work under with the constraints.

 The final step would be checking that [`propshaft`][rails/propshaft] actually
 replaced the wrong `url`.